Level Up Your Skills

 RubyCaribe will be held at the Hilton Barbados Resort.
 The hotel sits right on the beach.
 A dive shop with scuba gear, jet skis, and other water sports equipment is located on the hotel property.

-Hilton Barbados Resort is offering RubyCaribe attendees a special room rate of $269 USD/Night if you book by 28 December 2014 (or until the block of rooms runs out, which ever comes first).
-The standard January rate is $419 USD/Night.
+The standard January rate at the Hilton Barbados Resort is $419 USD/Night.
+RubyCaribe attendees will receive a special room rate of $269 USD/Night for rooms booked by 28 December 2014 (or until the block of rooms runs out, which ever comes first).
 Book your room today.

 Citizens of the United States will need a passport to travel to Barbados.
 Citizens of other countries should check with their respective travel authorities.